Diocese of Sibu: History

 In May 1942, the European priests were interned by the Japanese at Batu Lintang camp, Kuching.
 Fr.
 Joseph Chin was the only remaining local priest in the whole of the Rejang region, and had to go underground to carry out his priestly duties.
 He went house to house offering Mass secretly.
 He was caught twice and was flogged and jailed.
 He was highly esteemed by all who know him.
 He was the builder of St Mary's church and was its first priest from 1967 to 1968.
 He died of cancer in 1969.

 The Japanese surrendered in 1945.
 The interned priests were flown from Kuching to Labuan in September to recuperate for a short time.
 It was decided that some priests would go to Europe for long leave, others would start to re-open the mission stations.
 Fr.
 Buis returned to Sibu, so the mission revived and continued to flourish.
 Fr.
 Dekker revived the Sacred Heart School at the end of 1945.
 In a couple of years the schools and mission were back to a healthy growth.
 Fr.
 John Maher MHM came in 1946 and taught for 5 years in Sacred Heart School.

 Fr.
 James Buis was appointed Prefect for North Borneo (now Sabah) on 18 January 1947.
 Frs.
 John Dekker and William Wagenaar were appointed acting rectors during 1947 to 1950.
 During those years, Frs.
 Clement Epping MHM and Charles Reiterer MHM arrived at Sibu to perform pastoral and educational work.

 Fr.
 Adrian de Vos MHM became the new rector of Sibu Mission in January 1950.
 He also became the principal of Sacred Heart School which by this time had 600 students.
 In 1954 the Mill Hill Fathers realised they could not cope with their missionary work and the school as well, so they invited De La Salle Brothers to take over the running of Sacred Heart School.
 Brother Fridolin became the principal.
 The school continues to run under them until the appointment of the first local principal, Samuel Tan, in 1987.

 Frs.
-Thomas Taam and Anthony Lam, Chinese missionaries who escaping communist warfare in mainland China, arrives at Sibu to began their pastoral mission in the 1940s and 1950s, and subsequently obtained Malaysian citizenship upon Malaysia's creation in 1963.
-The Su brothers, Dominic, Francis, and Philip were ordained simultaneously in the 1960s.
+Thomas Taam and Anthony Lam, Chinese missionaries who escaping communist warfare in mainland China, arrived at Sibu to begin their pastoral mission in the 1940s and 1950s, and subsequently obtained Malaysian citizenship upon Malaysia's creation in 1963.
+The Su brothers, Dominic (later bishop; 1939-2026), Francis (born 1942), and Philip (1945-2003) were ordained simultaneously in the 1960s.
 They were later followed by Frs.
 Peter Ng, Michael Lee, and James Ting the following year.